MapMyTracks/api-v3/endpoints/update_activity.md

 - `data` *(required)*

 Below outlines the data to include within the request.
-Some are a requirement, others are not Provide this data as a JSON object.
+Some are a requirement, others are not.
+Provide this data as a JSON object.

     - `loc`  *(required)*